Skip to content

 Estonia's top score in 2023 is again driven by four features of its tax system:

-1. a cash-flow corporate tax system with a 20% tax rate only applied to distributed corporate profits (increasing to 22% from 1 January 2025)
+1. a cash-flow corporate tax system with a 22% tax rate only applied to distributed corporate profits

-2. a flat 20% tax on individual income that does not apply to personal dividend income (increasing to 22% from 1 January 2025)
+2. a flat 22% tax on individual income that does not apply to personal dividend income (an additional 2% will be taxed on individuals from 2026)

 3. property tax applies only to the value of land, rather than to the value of real property or capital, and